Is life not a thousand times too short for us to bore ourselves?

 In the first example, you’re simply missing the mental stimulation and the creativity to get the task completed successfully.
-Within the second example, you are lacking the motivation and the desire to find a valuable and purposeful use for your time and energy.
-Either way you are wasting time and succumbing to unproductive habits-of-mind.
+Within the second example, you are lacking the motivation and the desire to find a valuable and purposeful use of your time and energy.
+Either way, you are wasting time and succumbing to unproductive habits-of-mind.

 Reasons Why You’re Feeling Bored

 There are of course some very real and valid reasons why you might be feeling bored.
 Here is a partial list of those reasons:

 - You are indulging in the habit of procrastination.

 - You are stuck in a monotonous repetitive cycle of tasks, activities, and routines.

 - You simply don’t have enough mental stimulation to keep your mind interested and engaged.